Photograph Authentication Process

 - Item Image

-Photographs that do not meet our requirements in our opinion, and are of questionable authenticity will receive a "NO PASS" designation.
-Thereafter, a Letter of Opinion (LOO) is returned with an explanation of our experts' findings.
+Photographs that do not meet the above requirements, and in our opinion are of questionable authenticity, will receive a “NO PASS” designation.
+With the Letter option selected, the photo is returned with a Letter of Opinion (LOO), which provides an explanation of our experts’ findings.
+With the Photograph Encapsulation option selected, the photo will be returned to you unholdered.

 Occasionally, our experts cannot express an opinion on a photograph.
 These will be designated as "Inconclusive" and a credit voucher will be issued in the full amount of the authentication fee.
 This voucher can be used towards future submissions.

 Autographed Photos: Autograph and Original Photograph Authentication are separate services.
-In order to have the autograph authenticated, you must fill-out a separate PSA/DNA authentication submission form, in addition to your Original Photograph submission form.
+In order to have the autograph authenticated, you must fill out a separate PSA authentication submission form, in addition to your Original Photograph submission form.
 Both submission forms must accompany the photo.
 Separate authentication fees apply.